How K-pop band BTS is helping fans a world away navigate identity and hardship

 When BTS promoted their latest album earlier this year, the COVID-19 pandemic began to take hold of the world.
 The band performed their new single, On, on a series of South Korean music shows without an audience.

 These shows had almost all the hallmarks of a BTS live stage — punishing choreography, dramatic production and styling and charisma for days.
 The one thing missing was the cheers of ARMY, competing decibel for decibel with the music.

-With their world tour postponed, including a couple of planned stops in Toronto, BTS is hosting an online concert this month.
-Details are scarce, but you can bet that ARMY is on it.
+With their world tour then postponed, including a couple of planned stops in Toronto, BTS hosted an online concert in June 2020.
+Details were scarce, but you can bet that ARMY was on it.

 This documentary was produced by Jane van Koeverden.